bachya/simplisafe-python/docs/usage.rst

 :meth:`async_from_refresh_token <simplipy.api.API.async_from_refresh_token>`.
 Be aware
 that refresh tokens can only be used once!

+After a new :meth:`API <simplipy.api.API>` object is created via :meth:`async_from_refresh_token <simplipy.api.API.async_from_refresh_token>`, it comes
+with its own, new refresh token; this can be used to follow the same re-authentication process into perpetuity.

 Note that you do not need to worry about refreshing the access token within an :meth:`API <simplipy.api.API>` object's normal operations (if, for instance, you have an application that runs for longer than an access token's lifespan); that is handled for